 Run-To-Waste: a Basic Primer

-Sprouts germinated on rockwool.
+Sprouts germinated on rock wool.

 Understanding of irrigation and fertigation